Block-encoding structured matrices for data input in quantum computing: Introduction

 Inside the larger unitary, the matrix $A$ is scaled down by the subnormalisation $α$.
 The precise values in the junk blocks are inconsequential (but must be consistent throughout one QSVT circuit).
 Subnormalisation and junk serve two purposes: First of all, they can be necessary to ensure that an embedding of $A$ into a unitary exists.
 However, the existence of an embedding (or even numerical knowledge of possible junk values) is not sufficient to input the data matrix $A$.
 Rather, $U$ must be implemented as a quantum circuit and expressed in an elementary quantum gate set in order to run it on a quantum computer.
 Finding such a quantum circuit will typically further increase the subnormalisation $α$ and the dimension of the junk blocks.
 In a quantum circuit, the block encoding can be written as follows:

-The top qubit register consists of the flag qubits, its dimension depends on the dimensions of junk in \eqref{eq:block encoding with junk}.
+The top qubit register consists of the flag qubits, its dimension depends on the dimensions of the junk blocks in \eqref{eq:block encoding with junk}.
 The block of the unitary containing $A/α$ is selected by initialising the flag qubits as $\ket{0}$ and postselecting them as $\ket{0}$.
 The probability of measuring the correct $\ket{0}$ outcome on all flag qubits is related to the subnormalisation; a smaller subnormalisation $α$ is better.
-A smaller subnormalisation typically also reduces the circuit length of a QSVT transforming the matrix.
+A smaller subnormalisation typically also reduces the circuit length of a QSVT transforming the matrix, as lower resolution and lower polynomial degree are required.
 The bottom register has the same dimension $N$ as the matrix $A$.
 The matrix elements $A_{ij}/α$ can then be recovered as the amplitudes on the bottom register, as indicated in the circuit diagram.

 Since block encodings are fundamental to QSVT, they have been studied previously.
 Quantum circuits implementing block encodings for arbitrary dense matrices have been worked out \cite{clader_quantum_2022,chakraborty_power_2019} but are exponentially expensive: For a $2^n\times2^n$ matrix on $n$ qubits, they require $O(2^n)$ $T$ gates.\footnote{The authors propose using a qRAM \cite{giovannetti_quantum_2008,hann_resilience_2021} to arrange the exponential number of $T$ gates in a linear \emph{depth} circuit, which however leads to an unpractical large exponential number of ancilla qubits.} However, the scope of these works did not include optimisations for matrices that are sparse or structured (have repeated values).
 Other work shows quantum circuit constructions for sparse matrices based on black-box oracles \cite{gilyen_quantum_2019}.
 There, the implementation of the oracles is not discussed, and complexity of the block encoding circuits is analysed in terms of black box usages.
 More specialised schemes for, eg.~density operators, POVM operators, Gram matrices \cite{gilyen_quantum_2019}, or kernel matrices \cite{nguyen_block-encoding_2022} have also been discussed.
 Explicit circuits for certain sparse, structured matrices are shown in \cite{camps_explicit_2022} for a specific value of $N$.